denture stomatitis symptoms causes types and treatments

 1. Denture Hygiene:

-Ensure that your dentures are cleaned on a regular basis to avoid the accumulation of Candida and bacteria.
+Ensure that your dentures are cleaned regularly to avoid the accumulation of Candida and bacteria.
 Soak your dentures in a denture cleaning solution that your dentist has prescribed.

 2. Oral Hygiene: